 PRTG-VMware-Snapshot monitors snapshots with specific Age or Size.
 Get more instructions here.

-That was all for now.
+That was all for now for VMware ESXi monitoring.
 I hope you found this article useful.
 I'm curious to learn more about how you monitor your VMware ESXi environment - let me know in the comments!